 There are many initiatives that are planned for the day: restrictions on the circulation in the town of Ferrara, trains for free, information stands, exhibitions, conferences ….

 The initiative of the European Mobility Week has been promoted by the European Union for the first time in 2002, involving 320 cities in 21 countries and, over the time, has become a phenomenon can include more than 2000 cities.

 The objective of the Mobility Week is to change the behavior of citizens by offering them functional alternatives to the car, compatible with the environment: to promote a new culture of moving, in order to raise more awareness among citizens and change their habits in order to create better cities.

 Ufficio Comunicazione e Promozione

 Provincia di Ferrara

-Five Sundays to experience various forms of alternative and sustainable mobility, sympathetic to the nature of a land defined by a slow and relaxing rhythm.
-By partnering with FER (Emilia-Romagna Railways) and Emilia-Romagna Region, from Sunday, September 11, and for five consecutive Sundays (11, 18, 25 September and 2, 9 October), there will be a special railroad car to carry 50 bikes, traveling along the route Bondeno-Ferrara-Ostellato-Codigoro without paying any additional ticket.
+Five Sundays to experience various forms of alternative and sustainable mobility, approved sympathetic to the nature of a land defined by a slow and relaxing rhythm.
+By partnering with FER (Emilia-Romagna Railways) and Emilia-Romagna Region, illness from Sunday, September 11, and for five consecutive Sundays (11, 18, 25 September and 2, 9 October), there will be a special railroad car to carry 50 bikes, traveling along the route Bondeno-Ferrara-Ostellato-Codigoro without paying any additional ticket.